charming-whaley/gemergency_ios_app_code/book/src/project_info/overview.md

 # Gemergency

 <p>We are very excited to present you Gemergency - an iOS help assistant app based on Google Gemma 3n LLM.
-This project was build for the Google's hackathon "Google - The Gemma 3n Impact Challenge" on Kaggle</p>
+This project was build for the <a href="https://www.kaggle.com/competitions/google-gemma-3n-hackathon">Google's hackathon "Google - The Gemma 3n Impact Challenge" on Kaggle</a></p>

 <p>In this docs, you will find the info about the creation process of that app, how it works, and how to build your own iOS SwiftUI app with LLM via <a href="https://github.com/ggml-org/llama.cpp">llama.cpp inference</a></p>